jscad/OpenJSCAD.org/packages/web/README.md

 cd packages/web . // this is where the web version is cp ../examples ./examples // copy the examples here
 <start a web server here>
-modify the code as you see fit (see 'Adding new features the other modules in this repository' section)
+modify the code as you see fit (see 'Adding new features the other packages in this repository' section)
 ```

 #### Use of proxies for remote file loading:

-If you want the capability , just like the official OpenJSCAD.org site, to load remote projects/files directly
+If you want the capability, just like the official OpenJSCAD.org site, to load remote projects/files directly
 from the web based user interface, but without the hassle with CORS issues,
 then you can use a proxy file (see [remote.pl](./remote.pl) & [remote.php](./remote.php)):

 This is a server side script that does the following
 - caches the remote file locally on the server
-- returns the local path to the downloaded file for OpenJSCAD to use
+- returns the local path to the downloaded file for local use by the web UI

 use and path of the proxy can be set by:
 - changing the `proxyUrl` value in [src/ui/index.js](src/ui/index.js)